Thyroid Surgery

 We perform surgery on the thyroid gland for benign or malignant reasons.
-The most common cause for operation on the thyroid gland is for thyroid nodules that are suspicious for or confirmed as thyroid cancer.
+Most commonly for thyroid nodules that are suspicious for or confirmed as thyroid cancer.
 This condition requires removal of a portion or all of the thyroid gland.
+Thyroid Pathology includes:

 • Benign

-• Symptomatic thyroid nodules
+• Symptomatic thyroid nodules & goiters

 • Substernal thyroid goiters (thyroid gland grows into the chest)